tez-capital/docs.tez.capital_content/en/tezpay/tutorials/setup.md

 ---
-title: "> Setup"
+title: "Setup"
 weight: 1
 type: docs
-summary: How to setup TezPay
+summary: Step-by-step guide to installing and configuring TezPay for automated delegator reward payouts on Tezos
 ---

 Follow along on Youtube!